erangross27/Integrated-Casual-Agency/README.md

 ---

 *"In the modular components, clarity emerges.
 In the Neo4j database, wisdom accumulates.
 In the AGI agent, consciousness grows.
-In the clean architecture, the future unfolds."*
+In the clean architecture, the future unfolds.
+In the neural persistence, knowledge endures forever."*

 **The brain is organized.
 The learning never stops.
+The weights are protected.
 The future of intelligence is modular.**